jeremylynch83/drjeremylynch/_combined_master.md

 Treatment aims to secure the aneurysm and prevent bleeding or rebleeding.
 Options include endovascular procedures inside the vessel, or open surgery.
 Decisions depend on aneurysm features and your overall health, and are best made by a multidisciplinary team.

 ## What is endovascular coiling?
 A thin tube is guided into the aneurysm and soft platinum coils are packed inside to block blood flow and encourage healing of the vessel wall.
-Coiling is the usual first-line option when the anatomy allows.
+The majority of aneurysms are now treated endovascularly due to the reduced invasiveness.

 ## What is neurosurgical clipping?
 A surgeon opens the skull and places a tiny clip across the neck of the aneurysm to stop blood entering it.
-Clipping is used when coiling is not suitable, for example in some anatomical patterns or when a blood clot must be removed at the same time.

 ## What newer devices might be used?
 Specialist centres may use stents to support coils in wide-necked aneurysms, flow-diverting stents to redirect blood along the artery, or intrasaccular devices placed directly in the aneurysm sac.